 2. Pros and Cons of Living in Naples, Florida

 Is Naples, Florida, a good place to live?
-While some of the general living perks of Naples have been briefly discussed, such as its desirable weather and views, here’s more of an in-depth look at some additional pros and cons you can expect when living in Naples, Florida.
+Some of the general perks are its desirable winter weather and gorgeous sunsets.
+Cons?
+Naples is pretty popular with tourists and homeowners — and that’s reflected in certain costs.
+Here’s a more in-depth look at some of the major pros and cons you can expect when living in Naples, Florida.

 Pro: Picturesque Beaches Wherever You Go

-From Barefoot Beach Preserve to the Naples Pier, Naples boasts of some of the most picturesque and serene beaches in the entire world.
-In fact, in Collier County, there are over 48 miles of beaches
+From Barefoot Beach Preserve to the Naples Pier, this lovely seaside haven boasts some of the most picturesque and serene beaches in the world.
+In fact, in Collier County, there are more than 48 miles of beaches

 Con: High Housing Prices

-Good luck finding affordable housing on one of those beaches, though.
-The city’s overall cost of living is higher than both the state and national average, and housing prices match.
-The average home value in Naples is $594,100, while the national average sits at $348,500.
+Now the tougher news: Is Naples, Florida, expensive?
+Let’s just say, good luck finding affordable housing on one of those beaches.
+The Naples, FL, cost of living is higher than both the state and national averages, with housing prices to match.
+The average home value in Naples is $592,700, while the national average is $362,500.

-There are still affordable areas to live, though.
+There are still affordable areas to live nearby, though.
 You just have to know where to look.

 Pro: Naples Is the Golf Capital of the World

 The state of Florida offers great golfing opportunities, and Naples is no exception.
 In fact, Naples is the self-proclaimed Golf Capital of the World.
-You can find around 90 golf courses throughout the Greater Naples area, 30 of which are accessible to the public.
+You can find about 90 golf courses throughout the Greater Naples area, with about a third of those accessible to the public.

 Con: Hurricanes Can Cause Problems

-Moving to Florida means you will quickly become familiar with hurricane season (and those famous hurricane parties).
-Remember, though, while hurricanes are serious, there’s no need to live in fear or let them stop you from moving to the state.
+Moving to Florida means you will quickly become familiar with hurricane season, which runs from June 1 through Nov.
+30 and peaks right around Labor Day with the most tropical activity.
+Remember, though, that while hurricanes are serious, there’s no need to live in fear or let them stop you from moving to the state.

-We recommend finding a local weatherman you trust and then avoiding multiple news sources when a hurricane is lingering.
-You’ll need to remain more alert since you’re close to the coast, and pay close attention to evacuation warnings, have your hurricane kit ready, and a plan in place, and you’ll be fine.
+We recommend finding a weather forecaster you trust when a tropical storm or hurricane is approaching.
+You’ll need to remain more alert since you’re close to the coast, and pay extra-close attention to evacuation warnings that may be issued — and heed them.
+Have your hurricane kit ready and a plan in place — along with some snacks and plenty of margarita mix.
+Because that’s how the locals do it.

 Pro: There’s a Strong Arts and Culture Scene

-Naples is home to a rich arts and culture scene, with so many places to explore and activities to partake in.
-The Naples Philharmonic and Baker Museum offer everything from world-class performances to exhibitions, and you can always find a variety of art festivals, fairs, and more throughout the year.
+Living in Naples, Florida, means experiencing a rich arts and culture scene, with many places to explore and activities to enjoy.
+The Naples Philharmonic and The Baker Museum, for instance, offer world-class performances and exhibitions, and you can always find a variety of art festivals, fairs, and more throughout the year.

 Con: You’ll Have To Deal With Tourists

-It’s no shock that Naples deals with a lot of tourism — especially in the colder months.
+It’s no shock that Naples attracts a lot of tourists — especially in the colder months.
 When snowbirds settle in for the season, traffic in the city can get hectic.
-Beaches, restaurants, and other attractions can get overcrowded, as well, but you’ll eventually learn all the local favorites and how to avoid all the noise.
+Beaches, restaurants, and other things to do in Naples, Florida, have a tendency to get overcrowded, as well.
+But you’ll eventually learn all the local favorites and become a pro at avoiding all the noise.

 3. Naples Housing Market

 Picky about your perfect place?
-Naples has everything, from ranch-style to Mediterranean-style homes, along with many contemporary homes in between.
-The average home price in Naples is $594,100.
+Naples has all kinds of architectural styles, from ranch to Mediterranean to classic contemporary.
+The average home price in Naples is around $592,700.

 4. Renting in Naples

-With an average apartment size of a little more than 1,000 square feet, the average rent for a one-bedroom apartment in Naples is around $2,375.
-There are plenty of bigger 2- and 3-bedroom options at more expensive prices, though, of course.
+With an average apartment size of a little more than 1,000 square feet, the average rent for a one-bedroom apartment in Naples is around $2,325.
+And there are plenty of bigger 2- and 3-bedroom options at more expensive prices, of course.

 A residential building in the popular downtown area of Old Naples in Florida.
 The building has a Mediterranean look, and there are uniform palm trees all around.

-Planning a move to Naples but not sure where exactly you’ll fit in most?
-Check out just a few of the city’s best neighborhoods.
+Planning a move to Naples but not sure where exactly you’ll fit in?
+Check out a few of the city’s best neighborhoods.

 Pelican Bay

 If you’ve been asking yourself whether Naples, FL, is a good place to retire, you should check out Pelican Bay.
-Ranked as the #1 best place to retire in Florida by Niche, this high-end community offers the dream waterfront-living experience.
-Locals love golfing at Pelican Bay Golf Club, exploring Lovers Key State Park, and taking nature walks along the boardwalks.
+Ranked as the No. 7 best place to retire in Florida by Niche, this high-end community offers the dream waterfront-living experience.
+Locals love golfing at Pelican Bay Golf Club, exploring Lovers Key State Park, and taking nature walks along the gulf.

 Coquina Sands